minorg/minorgordon.net/_posts/2020-12-02-the-virtue-of-boring.md

 ---
+categories: [learning]
+date:   2020-12-02
+description: Passage from the Google <i>Site Reliability Engineering</i> book
 layout: post
 title:  "The virtue of boring"
-date:   2020-12-02
-description: Passage from the Google <i>Site Reliability Engineering</i> book
 ---

 > Unlike just about everything else in life, 'boring' is actually a  positive attribute when it comes to software!
 We don’t want our  programs to be spontaneous and interesting; we want them to stick to  the script and predictably accomplish their business goals.
 In the  words of Google engineer Robert Muth, 'Unlike a detective story, the lack of excitement, suspense, and puzzles is actually a desirable property of source code.'